sirbrillig/writing-testable-plugins-slides/README.md

 To reduce dependencies:

-1. Put dependencies in variables that can be overridden.
+1. Pass input to your functions rather than having your function fetch input themselves.

-2. Pass input to your functions rather than having your function fetch input.
+2. Put dependencies in variables that can be overridden.

 ---